tianyilim/Not-Lionel-s-CW1/client/README.md

 Upon login, credentials will be sent to the server via HTTP for check.
 Upon successful login, username would be stored in the session.
 User will then be redirected to the page before being prompted to login.
 <br/>

-### Register Page (TBD)
+### Register Page
-Allow users to register into the system by filling in information such as full name, username, email address and passward. <br/>
+Allow users to register into the system by filling in information such as full name, username, email address and password. <br/>
 ![image](img/register.PNG)
 <br/>